-- A. This Discovery Order shall govern the handling of discovery matters in this docket. - B. The parties have fifteen (15) days, plus three (3) days if service is by mail, from the date the order was served in which to petition the Commission for reconsideration of any issues decided herein.
+A. This Discovery Order shall govern the handling of discovery matters in this docket.
+B. The parties have fifteen (15) days, plus three (3) days if service is by mail, from the date this order was served in which to petition the Commission for reconsideration of any issues decided herein.
 K.S.A.
-66-118b; K.S.A.
-2009 Supp.
-77-529. - C. The Commission retains jurisdiction over the subject matter and parties for the purpose of entering such further orders as it may deem necessary.
+66-118; K.S.A.
+2008 Supp.
+77-529(a)(1).

-BY THE COMMISSION IT IS SO ORDERED.
+C. The Commission retains jurisdiction over the subject matter and the parties for entering such further order, or orders, as it may deem necessary.
+BY THE COMMISSION, IT IS SO ORDERED.

-Wright, Chmn. ; Harl kin s, Com.; Loyd, Com.
-Dated: DEC 0 3 2010
+Wright, Chmn.; Moffet, Comm.; Harkins, Comm.